javaun/circles/README.md

 ## Play with the final app

 After installing Processing on your machine, clone this repo to your Processing save directory (often under user/Documents) and double click to open the .pde file in the IDE.
-(Or, if you don't know git, just [paste the code](https://github.com/javaun/circles/blob/master/circles.pde) into a new editor window in the Processing IDE).
+Or, if you don't know git, just [paste the code](https://github.com/javaun/circles/blob/master/circles.pde) into a new editor window in the Processing IDE.
 Click Run (play button) to launch the runtime.

 First, get familiarity with the code and running app before involving your kid.
 This simple app let's you paint circles on the screen by pressing the mouse button (or track pad) and dragging the cursor.
 This version allows you to change the "brush" color by pressing keys (i.e. "b" for blue, "r" for red).